demisto/content/Packs/AzureKeyVault/Integrations/AzureKeyVault/README.md

 Use Key Vault to safeguard and manage cryptographic keys and secrets used by cloud applications and services.
-This integration was integrated and tested with version xx of AzureKeyVault
+This integration was integrated and tested with version 2019-09-01 of AzureKeyVault

 ## Configure AzureKeyVault on Cortex XSOAR